Space Shuttle Challenger disaster: Funeral ceremonies

 On April 29, 1986, the astronauts' remains were transferred on a C-141 Starlifter aircraft from Kennedy Space Center to the military mortuary at Dover Air Force Base in Delaware.
 Their caskets were each draped with an American flag and carried past an honor guard and followed by an astronaut escort.
 After the remains arrived at Dover Air Force Base, they were transferred to the families of the crew members.
 Scobee and Smith were buried at Arlington National Cemetery.
 Onizuka was buried at the National Memorial Cemetery of the Pacific in Honolulu, Hawaii.
 McNair was buried in Rest Lawn Memorial Park in Lake City, South Carolina, but his remains were later moved within the town to the Dr. Ronald E. McNair Memorial Park.
+Resnik was cremated and her ashes were scattered over the water.
 McAuliffe was buried at Calvary Cemetery in Concord, New Hampshire.
 Jarvis was cremated, and his ashes were scattered in the Pacific Ocean.
 Unidentified crew remains were buried at the Space Shuttle Challenger Memorial in Arlington on May 20, 1986.